danielneu/amazon-payments-advanced-doc/overview.rst

 Overview
 ========

-This extension provides an official integration of your Magento store with **Pay with Amazon** payment service.
-It helps your customers shop quickly, safely and securely.
+This extension provides an official integration of your Magento store with **Login and Pay with Amazon** services.
+They help your customers shop quickly, safely and securely.
 Your customers can pay on your website without re-entering their payment and address details.
 All Amazon transactions are protected by Amazon's A-to-z Guarantee.

 The extension is a pure payment solution.
 No item level is communicated to Amazon Payments and it allows you to manage your orders directly from Magento.